-- 1) Urban and Regional Development Plan Formulation and Implementation Guidelines, Ministry of Urban Affairs, Govt. of India, 2014. - 2) Kulshrestha, S. K., Urban and Regional Planning in India: A handbook for professionals, 2012. - 3) Ching, F. D. K., A Visual Dictionary of Architecture , John Wiley and Sons Publication, 2nd edition, 2011.
+- 1) Urban and Regional Development Plan Formulation and Implementation Guidelines, Ministry of Urban Affairs, Govt. of India, 2014. - 2) Kulshrestha, S. K., Urban and Regional Planning in India: A handbook for professionals, 2012. - 3) Ching, F. D. K., A Visual Dictionary of Architecture, John Wiley and Sons Publication, 2nd edition, 2011.

-Module Contents No. of hours I Architecture: definition - factors influencing architectural development-Principles and elements of architecture: Contrast, proportion, scale, balance, rhythm, character, colour and unity- Line, space, form and shape.
+Module Contents No. of hours ı Architecture: definition - factors influencing architectural development-Principles and elements of architecture: Contrast, proportion, scale, balance, rhythm, character, colour and unity- Line, space, form and shape.
 9 II Characteristic features of a style - Characteristic features and examples from world architecture.
 Development of Roman vocabulary of Architecture, Structural and Engineering feats - Geometry and Greek Architecture, Greek Capitals and Orders.
 Gothic: Characteristics of Gothic churches and cathedrals, Renaissance: development of stone vaults into groined systems.
 Indian architecture: A brief study of the architecture of Buddhist, Hindu and Indo-islamic period.
 Introduction to Kerala Architecture: Evolution of architectural style, Factors that influenced the development of Kerala architecture: Materials, Climate & Socioeconomic factors.
-9 111 Basic concepts of sustainability- goals for sustainable development- Introduction to the concept and issues of Sustainable Architecture - basic concept of Green Buildings- Green Rating systems (LEED and GRIHA) - Sustainable building practices in India.
-Resource based planning - urban infrastructure planning in sustainability context- socioeconomic development and sustainable planning - sustainable new towns.
+9 III Basic concepts of sustainability- goals for sustainable development-Introduction to the concept and issues of Sustainable Architecture - basic concept of Green Buildings- Green Rating systems (LEED and GRIHA) - Sustainable building practices in India.
+Resource based planning - urban infrastructure planning in sustainability context-socioeconomic development and sustainable planning - sustainable new towns.
 9 IV Basics of planning: Evolution of towns - problems of urban growth - Benefits of planning - urbanization, industrialization and urban development; push and pull factors; migration trends and impacts on urban and rural development - beginning of town planning acts - ideal towns - garden city movement - concept of new towns and conservative surgery - comprehensive planning of towns.
-Basics of 9
+Basics of 9 and (development control rules and regulations).
+New Urbanism and Public participation in planning process.
+Spatial standards, performance standards, benchmarks, and variable standards; URDPFI guidelines, zoning regulations/ordinances and DCR 9